Mission College Preparatory High School: Athletics

-The Painting of The M
+The painting of the M

 Every year a majority of the incoming freshmen hike up Cerro San Luis to repaint the giant cement M on the mountain's east face.
 This traditionally ends with the students throwing excess paint at each other.

 This M has been around for nearly 40 years and was built by Raymond Cattaneo his senior year.
 The removal of the M has been brought before the City Council of San Luis Obispo.
 Each time it has been shut down by an outcry from the students at Mission along with a large number of alumni.
 The dimensions of the M are 37 ft high, and 32 ft wide.

+Mission Prep Hall of Fame

+In late 2025, Mission College Preparatory Catholic High School started the “Mission College Preparatory hall of fame”.
+Mission college prep celebrated by having its first inducted member, being John Iribarren.
+This was done shortly before his death (1939 - 2026).
+Iribarren is honoured for serving as a physical education teacher, a Coach for many sports at the school, including football, basketball, and baseball, and most notably serving as the dean students from 1962 to 2012; becoming the longest serving dean of students.

+FFA

+Mission College Prep (MCP) began a FFA (Future Farmers of America, an agricultural education program) chapter in the fall of 2023.
+Since then, about 25% of the school has become involved with the FFA Chapter of MCP.